PaulSoderlind/FinancialTheoryMSc/Readme.md

 2. The pdf file contains the lecture notes.

-3. The folder Data contains some data sets used in the notebooks, while the folder jlFiles contains .jl files with some functions used in the notebooks.
+3. The folder Data contains data sets used in the notebooks, while the folder jlFiles contains .jl files with some functions also used in the notebooks.

-4. The plots are in png format (so GitHub can show them).
+4. The plots are in png format.
 If you want sharper plots, change `default(fmt = :png)` to `default(fmt = :svg)` in one of the top cells.

-5. The current version is tested on Julia 1.8 and 1.9.
+5. The current version is tested on Julia 1.9 and 1.10.